dexpota/benchpower/README.md

 ## Project structure

-* `body`: here you can find all files you need to build your **benchpower**.
+* `case`: here you can find all files you need to build your **benchpower**.
 You can open `dwg` files using a CAD software like AutoCAD, the `dxf` versions are available in the same directory and can be opened using for example Inkscape or any compatible software.
+* `references`: reference images useful during the designing process
+* `images`: final assembly, step by step images and other things.

 ## Tools and materials